Tracking protection (formerly Stealth Mode)

 Tracking methods

 Websites use cookies to store your information and preferences, such as the language you selected, your location, or the list of items in your shopping cart.
-When you return to a website, your browser sends back the cookies belonging to that website, which allows it to "remember" your data.
+When you return to a website, your browser sends the website your cookies belonging to the website, allowing it to “remember” your data.

-Third-party cookies are those implemented by a website that is different from the one you are currently browsing.
-For example, cnn.com may have a Facebook "Like" widget on its homepage.
-This widget will implement a cookie that may be read later by Facebook.
-Some advertisers use such cookies to track what other sites you visit where their ads are placed.
+Third-party cookies are implemented by a website other than the one you are currently browsing.
+For example, cnn.com may have a Facebook “Like” widget on its homepage.
+This widget installs a cookie that Facebook can read later.
+Some advertisers use such cookies to track what other websites you visit that have their ads.

-Set a time period (in minutes) at the end of which all third-party cookies will be destroyed.
-Set the timer to 0 to block them completely.
+Set a time period (in minutes) after which all third-party cookies will be deleted.
+To block these cookies, set their lifetime to 0.

 This setting deletes all third-party cookies, including the information of your logins through social networks or other third-party services.
 You may have to periodically re-log in to some websites and face other cookie-related issues.
 To block only tracking cookies, use AdGuard Tracking Protection filter.

-Set a time period (in minutes) at the end of which all cookies will be destroyed.
-Set the timer to 0 to block them completely.
+Set a time period (in minutes) after which all cookies will be deleted.
+To block these cookies, set their lifetime to 0.

 Block ETag and If-None-Match headers